-- · Open the VictronConnect app. - · Ensure that the battery monitor is powered. - · Look for the battery monitor to appear in the device list in the "Local" or the "VRM" tab. - · Click on the battery monitor. - In case of a connection via Bluetooth; enter the default PIN code: 000000.
+- · Open the VictronConnect app. - · Ensure that the battery monitor is powered. - Look for the battery monitor to appear in the device list in the "Local" or the "VRM" tab. - · Click on the battery monitor. - enter the default PIN code: 000000.
 After entering the default PIN code, the VictronConnect app will ask you to change the PIN code.
 This is to prevent unauthorized connections in the future.
 It is recommended that you change the PIN code on the first installation.
-This can be done in the product info tab; see paragraph Changing PIN code [30]. - When successfully connected the "Bluetooth" light stays on.
+This can be done in the product info tab; see paragraph Changing PIN code [29]. - When successfully connected the "Bluetooth" light stays on.